"Don't rush to crush"

 - May prevent the medicine from working properly

-Sugar or film coating – surrounds the tablet to make it taste better.
+Sugar or film coating – surrounds the tablet normally to make it taste better or easier to swallow.
 Crushing these types of tablets may make them to taste very unpleasant.

 What to do instead of crushing

-- Go and see your doctor or nurse who will be able to prescribe your medicine in a form that’s easier to take.
-Most tablets and capsules are available as liquid medicines, which can be easier to swallow.
+- Go and see your doctor or nurse who will be able to prescribe your medicine in a form that is more appropriate for you, such as a liquid medication.
+Many tablets and capsules are available as liquid medicines, which can be easier to swallow.5

-- Ask your pharmacist’s advice if you are unsure whether the patient information leaflet says your medicine can or can’t be crushed, capsule opened or mixed with food.
+- Ask your pharmacist’s advice to whether a tablet can or can’t be crushed, capsule opened or mixed with food.2

-Recent guidelines for healthcare professionals state that they should always ask a patient about swallowing difficulties before prescribing a medicine , so if you haven’t been asked, make sure you tell your doctor, nurse or pharmacist that you’re having a problem.
-There’s no need to suffer in silence!
+Guidelines for healthcare professionals state that they should always ask a patient about swallowing difficulties before prescribing a medicine3, so if you haven’t been asked, make sure you tell your doctor, nurse or pharmacist that you’re having any difficulties swallowing your medication.